zwadhams/AutoVulnDiscovery/Assignment2/README.md

 This fuzzer is generating random email addresses to the server.<br/>
 It saves a set of inputs (messages to be sent to the server) to a file.<br/>
 Then it creates the server as a subprocess in a thread.
-LAter we'll be able to read what is happening with this subprocess.<br />
+Later we'll be able to read what is happening with this subprocess.<br />
 Multiprocessing is implemented as something called a Pool where we specify the number of threads that we want.
 We are creating a different thread for each send request.
 Later we will probably have to create more instances of the server also.
 There is a map function that receives the send function as an argument, as well as a file that contains the inputs that were generated.